Trading strategies

 - Today's high to today's low

 This calculation is made several times over a chosen time to give you an average, which you can use as a baseline to calculate volatility.
-A higher ATR indicates greater price movement and volatility, which might lead to higher options premiums.
+A higher ATR indicates greater price movement and volatility, which might lead to a higher option price.

-Conversely, a lower ATR suggests less price volatility, potentially leading to lower options premiums.
-Traders might use the ATR to gauge the potential risk and reward of a particular options trade or to set stop-loss and take-profit levels.
+Conversely, a lower ATR suggests less price volatility, potentially leading to a lower option price.
+Traders might use the ATR to gauge the potential risk and reward of a particular options trade.

 Volatility Index (VIX)